secretstartups/handbook/values/index.html.md

 Part of embracing diversity is a willingness to embrace often uncomfortable conversations and situations.
 This concept is also at the core of inclusion and helping to eliminate the problems that are faced by certain GitLab team members who may not be in the majority.

-At GitLab we believe that being willing to embrace discomfort is the path forward to a safe, balanced and inclusive work place for all.
+We believe that being willing to embrace discomfort is the path forward to a safe, balanced and inclusive work place for all.
 Challenge yourself, challenge your own pre-set notions and ideas about different cultures or things you don't understand.
 When we are willing to embrace being uncomfortable, we can focus on actually fixing the issues at hand rather than simply "appearing to care".

 #### Understanding the impact of micro-aggressions
 {:.no_toc}